JonathanHarford/discord_epyc_ts/docs/PRD.md

 # Development Roadmap

 The MVP focuses exclusively on the **Season Game** type.
 OnDemand Games are a future enhancement.

-## MVP Requirements (Season Games)
-- Season creation (`/new season` in channel or DM).
-- Joining a season (`/join season`).
-- Season activation based on `open_duration` or `max_players`.
-- Automatic game creation (N games for N players).
-- Initial turn OFFER assignment for all players in a new season.
-- DM-based turn OFFERs to players.
-- `/ready` command in DM to CLAIM a turn (making it PENDING/ASSIGNED).
-- DM-based turn submission (image for drawing, text for writing).
-- Implementation of the Next Player Logic for Season Turns (MUSTs and SHOULDs).
-- Handling of `claim_timeout` (dismissing offer).
-- Handling of `writing_timeout` and `drawing_timeout` (skipping player, sending skipped message).
-- Season and game completion detection.
-- Automated posting of completed season game sequences to the originating channel or DMing to players.
-- `/status season:<name>` command showing turns left per game in the season.
-- Basic configuration for seasons (`/config seasons`).
-- Admin commands: `terminate season`, `ban`, `unban`, `list seasons`, `list players`.
-- Player states: Not Banned, Banned.
-- Turn states: AVAILABLE, OFFERED, PENDING, COMPLETED, SKIPPED (replaces Removed for timeouts in seasons).
-Flagged/Removed states are less critical for MVP seasons where flagging is off, but the fields should exist.
-- Game states: Setup, Pending (waiting for players to join season), Active (season open/in progress), Paused (less relevant for MVP seasons), Completed, Terminated, Stale (less relevant for MVP seasons).
-- **Development Commands:** Implement commands for registering and clearing guild-specific Discord commands for development purposes.
-    - `pnpm run commands:register:guild`: Registers commands for the guild specified in `config/config.json` (`client.guildId`).
-    - `pnpm run commands:clear:guild`: Clears guild-specific commands for the guild specified in `config/config.json` (`client.guildId`).

 ## Future Enhancements
 - OnDemand Game type (`/new game`, `/play`).